 You can use the DB->get() method to retrieve database records.
 Note that if your database supports duplicate records, then by default this method will only return the first record in a duplicate set.
 For this reason, if your database supports duplicates, the common solution is to use a cursor to retrieve records from it.
-Cursors are described in Using Cursors (page 40).
+Cursors are described in Using Cursors (page 39).

 (You can also retrieve a set of duplicate records using a bulk get.
-To do this, you use the $DB_MULTIPLE$ flag on the call to DB->get().
+To do this, you use the DB\MULTIPLE flag on the call to DB->get().
 For more information, see the DB Programmer's Reference Guide).

 By default, DB->get() returns the first record found whose key matches the key provide on the call to this method.
-If your database supports duplicate records, you can change this behavior slightly by supplying the DB_GET_BOTH flag.
+If your database supports duplicate records, you can change this behavior slightly by supplying the $DB\GET\BOTH$ flag.
 This flag causes DB->get() to return the first record that matches the provided key and data.

-If the specified key and/or data does not exist in the database, this method returns ${\tt DB_NOTFOUND}.$
+If the specified key and/or data does not exist in the database, this method returns DB\NOTFOUND.

 '''

 #include <db.h>

 #include <string.h>

-. . .

 DBT key, data;

 DB my_database;

 float money;

 char description[DESCRIPTION_SIZE + 1];

 / Database open omitted for clarity /

 money = 122.45;

 / Zero out the DBTs before using them. /

 memset(&key, 0, sizeof(DBT));

 memset(&data, 0, sizeof(DBT));

 key.data = &money;

-key.ulen = sizeof(float);
+key.size = sizeof(float);

-data.set_data(&description);

-data.set_ulen(DESCRIPTION_SIZE + 1);

-data.set_flags(DB_DBT_USERMEM);
+data.data = description;

+data.ulen = DESCRIPTION_SIZE + 1;

+data.flags = DB_DBT_USERMEM;

 my_database->get(my_database, NULL, &key, &data, 0);

-'''

-'''

-/

 Description is set into the memory that we supplied.

-/

 '''

-Note that in this example, the ${\tt data.size}$ field would be automatically set to the size of the retrieved data.
+Note that in this example, the data.size field would be automatically set to the size of the retrieved data.